Unison Label

 05. Content Site Migration

 The Duality Mark which is highlighted as Unison’s central emblem, featured across clothing through to store activations and packaging heavily influenced the design direction of the website.
-This was done tactically through the square icon, predominantly used across key UI elements across the site as a visual navigator tool.
+This was done tactically through the square icon, predominantly used across key UI components across the site - merging brand and digital.

 Overall, the launch of Unison’s website was a highly demanding project but ultimately a fun collaborative effort that brought upon lots of learning during the entirety of the project.
 The design system was built to allow plenty room for growth and I am excited to see how future design teams take, pick apart and expand it over the years to come.